perl-workflow/perl-workflow/README.md

 `$group` should be string that reperesents desired group name.
 In @actions you will get list of action names available from the current state for the given environment limited by group.
 `$group` is optional parameter.

 Returns: list of strings representing available actions

+### get\_all\_actions

+Returns a list of ALL action names defined for the current state, weather or not they are available from the current environment.

+Returns: list of strings representing available actions